-Your best trait, Trailblazer, is sometimes also your downfall.
-You have the problem of two many ideas and it causes you to lose focus on just one thing.
-At the risk of distracting you even further from your studies, a small business could actually be the cure for you.
 The constraints of a typical student job can feel restrictive to Trailblazers like you.
 And since you’re a natural at balancing a million things, why not add a little side hustle into the mix?

 3 college business ideas for Trailblazers

 - Invent and sell a product or service that solves a problem—especially if it benefits college students like you.
-You have a built in customer base while you’re in school.
-And if it takes off, create work opportunities for your favorite classmates.

 - Start a marketplace (online or a pop-up on campus) to help foster entrepreneurship among your peers.
 Sell the creations of others and take a cut for your hard work.

-Illustrations by by Alice Mollon
+Feature image by Alice Mollon